raganwald/wood_and_stones/readme.md

 world of go
 ===

 Go is "an ancient oriental board game for two players that is noted for being rich in strategy despite its simple rules."
-[I tried to learn Go](http://github.com/raganwald/homoiconic/blob/master/2009-10-20/high_anxiety.md#readme "High Anxiety") recently, and it was a rich and rewarding personal experience to struggle with my inability to play at even a novice level. received a lot of feedback about that post, including a nice comment from Dave Peck, who pointed me to his weekend projct, [Dave Peck's Go](http://github.com/davepeck/appengine-go "[Dave Peck's Go]").
+[I tried to learn Go](http://github.com/raganwald/homoiconic/blob/master/2009-10-20/high_anxiety.md#readme "High Anxiety") recently, and it was a rich and rewarding personal experience to struggle with my inability to play at even a novice level.
+I received a lot of feedback about that post, including a nice comment from Dave Peck, who pointed me to his weekend project, [Dave Peck's Go](http://github.com/davepeck/appengine-go "[Dave Peck's Go]").

 The sense of adventure in finding things out can be experienced in many different ways.
 Learning to play less poorly is one way.
 Another is to write a game playing algorithm, something that has fascinated me since I wrote a [Maharajah and the Sepoys](http://en.wikipedia.org/wiki/Maharajah_and_the_Sepoys) playing game in BASIC back at St. Andrews' College in 1977.
 A third is to write a server that adjudicates play between two humans.
 This is clearly less difficult but still provides opportunities for creativity and expression, which is why it is a [favourite interview question](http://weblog.raganwald.com/2006/06/my-favourite-interview-question.html "My favourite interview question").

 So, here is "World of Go," a pass and play local web application that adjudicates a game of Go between two players.
 This is an ongoing work, with both feature design, UX design, and software design changing on an almost daily basis.
 That is a long-winded way of saying that IMHO the code is nearly complete crap.
 It is as if you picked up an architect's sketch pad and looked at a page to find it covered with scribbles and cross-outs.

-(This is written *specifically* for the iPad at this time.
+> This is written *specifically* for the iPad at this time.
 I also test it on OS X Safari.
 Updated stylesheets for the iPhone/iPod Touch are in the works.
-I have made no attempt to test it on any other OS or browser.)
+I have made no attempt to test it on any other OS or browser.
+This is a pass-and-play application: It's for playing face-to-face with someone, not for playing the computer or playing with someone over the Internet ([Issue 250][igs]).
+It turns an iPad into a portable go board that knows something about legal moves, can set up pieces for you, and allows you to go back and review the game.

 **help with playing**